 Estelle has a diverse practice spanning commercial and real estate law, land use, health law and trusts, estates, and probate.

-As a member of the firm's Business Law Group, she has represented developers, health care institutions and others in commercial transactions.
+As a member of the firm's Corporate and M&A Practice Group, she has represented developers, health care institutions and others in commercial transactions.
 She also has counseled lenders in various financial workouts in which she has handled commercial litigation and the renegotiation and documentation of outstanding indebtedness.
 Estelle has represented various parties before municipal planning boards and zoning boards of appeal on such matters as site plans, subdivisions, conditional use permits and variances.

 As a member of the firm's Health Law Practice Group, she has counseled nursing facilities on regulatory matters including compliance with fraud and abuse laws and the handling of fines and sanctions imposed under federal and state law.
 She has also dealt with various corporate, collections and creditors' rights issues for health care providers.